pboivin/filament-peek/docs/page-previews.md

 ## Overview

 Clicking the preview action button at the top of the page opens a full-screen modal.
 The modal contains an iframe that can be resized according to some configured presets.
 The iframe can either render a full Blade view or a custom URL.

 Opening and closing the preview modal does not update the record in the database, the form state is unchanged.

 ## Using the Preview Modal with Blade Views

-In your `EditRecord` page, start by adding the `HasPreviewModal` trait:
+In your `Edit` page, start by adding the `HasPreviewModal` trait:

 ```php
 use Pboivin\FilamentPeek\Pages\Concerns\HasPreviewModal;